davidjnelson/single-page-app-boilerplate/README.md

 * `mvn jasmine:bdd` to launch a jasmine spec runner at http://localhost:8234
 * `mvn jstd:server` to launch a js-test-driver server at http://localhost:9876
 * open all the browsers you want to test your code in, navigate to http://localhost:9876 in each and click 'Capture Browser'
-* `mvn test` to run your jasmine unit tests across all browsers you captured
+* `mvn test` to run jshint, then your jasmine unit tests across all browsers you captured
-* `mvn test -P run-integration-tests` to run both unit and integration test specs across all browsers you captured
+* `mvn test -P run-integration-tests` to run jshint, then both unit and integration test specs across all browsers you captured
 * add your jasmine specs to src/test/specs
 * add your jasmine integration test specs to src/test/integration-test-specs
 * add your app code to src/main/webapp/js